vt-elixir/ja_serializer/README.md

 render conn, data: data, opts: [meta: meta_data]
 ```

-## Configuration
+## Customization

-### Attribute, Relationship and Query Param key format
+### Key Format (for Attribute, Relationship and Query Param)

 By default keys are `dash-erized` as per the jsonapi.org recommendation, but
 keys can be customized via config.

-In your config.exs file:
+In your `config.exs` file:

 ```elixir
 config :ja_serializer,
   key_format: :underscored
 ```

-You may also pass a custom function that accepts 1 binary argument:
+You may also pass a custom function that accepts a single binary argument:

 ```elixir
 defmodule MyStringModule do